1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 - updates to Samuel

-2016-01-14:
-- updates to Leech
-- updates to Mouse
-- updates to Jimmy
-- updates to Gary
-- updates to Needle
-- updates to Moses
-- updates to Vinny
-- updates to Rusty

 Status:
 -------
 - weekly content updates
-- 12 of 50 mercs remain to be added
+- 10 of 50 mercs remain to be added
 - polish/rework to already existing files